vinayakz/two-tier-flask-app/k8s/README.md

 # How to setup two-tier application deployment on kubernetes cluster
-## First setup kubernetes kubeadm cluster
+## First setup kubernetes cluster
-Use this repository to setup kubeadm https://github.com/LondheShubham153/kubestarter/blob/main/kubeadm_installation.md
+Use this repository to setup k8s https://github.com/vinayakz/kubernetes

 ## SetUp
 - First clone the code to your machine